deepik27/simple-toolchain-20210602121701501/README.md

 To build and deploy the plugins, complete the following steps:

 ### Prerequisites
-1. The IoT for Automotive Plugin Deployment Tool must be installed on your IoT for Automotive SaaS instance.
-Contact the system administrator for your IoT for Automotive SaaS service to make a request to install it.
+1. The IBM IoT Connected Vehicle Insights Plugin Deployment Tool must be installed on your IBM IoT Connected Vehicle Insights SaaS instance.
+Contact the system administrator for your IBM IoT Connected Vehicle Insights SaaS service to make a request to install it.
-1. The IoT for Automotive Plugin Development Tool must be installed on your eclipse IDE, as outlined in the <u>IoT for Automotive Plug-In Programmer's Guide</u>.
-To get access to the guide and the tool, contact your IBM IoT for Automotive system administrator.
+1. The IBM IoT Connected Vehicle Insights Plugin Development Tool must be installed on your eclipse IDE, as outlined in the <u>IBM IoT Connected Vehicle Insights Plug-In Programmer's Guide</u>.
+To get access to the guide and the tool, contact your IBM IoT Connected Vehicle Insights system administrator.
 1. The Fleet Management Starter Application Git repository must be downloaded on your local environment.
 If you need to download the repository, you can clone it by using the following console command:
     ```
     git clone https://github.com/ibm-watson-iot/iota-starter-server-fm-saas.git
     ```

 ### Import custom plugin projects to your eclipse IDE
-1. Launch the eclipse that contains IoT for Automotive Plugin Development Tool.
+1. Launch the eclipse that contains IBM IoT Connected Vehicle Insights Plugin Development Tool.
 1. Open Git perspective (**Window > Perspective > Open Perspective > Other...**).
 1. From the **Git Repositories** view, click **Add an existing local Git repository**.
 Alternatively, you can also clone the repository by selecting **Clone a Git repository**.
 1. Specify a directory that contains the Fleet Management Starter Application Git repository.